Hackdromeda/BugBrowser/README.md

 * Highlight text and automatically switch cards for Display Interface (Awaiting SDK Support)
 * Font color customized (Awaiting SDK Support)
 * Learn about bugs in your own code (ArrayOutOfBounds exception in Java, etc.)
+* Notifications on your watch list of programs (Notifications SDK is Invite-Only for Alexa)

 # Built With
 * [Node.js](https://nodejs.org/en/)